 The PACE Applications Program will engage two groups:

 - Community of Practice – People who are familiar with NASA products and routinely use satellite remote sensing data in processes or decision support.
-Early Adopters are often part of this community; and
+Early Adopters are part of this community.
+PACE Community of Practice »

 - Community of Potential – People who are unfamiliar with satellite data products and PACE capabilities, but might be able to leverage and benefit from PACE data products.